-The admin officer is responsible for:
+The attendance officer is responsible for:

-- Ensuring the recording of attendance and absence data is accurate. - Ensuring robust day-to-day processes are in place. - racking and following up absence and poor punctuality (implement punctuality routines such as late gate or sign in procedures). - keeping the Head and all school staff informed of attendance figures and trends by providing regular reports to enable them to track the attendance of all pupils and to implement attendance procedures - compiling attendance data for the Head, the Governing Body and the Local Authority Attendance Officer (LAAO). - ensuring registers are distributed to the teaching staff and are kept up to date; - Carrying out robust first day calling procedures including priority routines for vulnerable children including children with a social worker.
-If absence continues without explanation, further contact should be made to ensure safeguarding. - Identifying any absences that are not explained for each session and contact parents to understand why and when the pupil will return. - Where absences are recorded as unexplained in the attendance register the correct code should be inputted as soon as the reason is ascertained, but no later than 5 working days after the session. - Where reasonably possible, ensuring school holds more than one emergency contact number for each pupil. - Keeping parents informed on a regular basis of their child's attendance and absence record (this should be communicated to parents in an easy-to-understand format and percentage headlines should be avoided.
+- Tracking and following up absence and poor punctuality (implement punctuality routines such as late gate or sign in procedures). - Providing appropriate support and challenge to establish good registration practice. - Keeping the Head and all school staff informed of attendance figures and trends by providing regular reports to enable them to track the attendance of all pupils and to implement attendance procedures - compiling attendance data for the Head, the Governing Body and the Local Authority Attendance Officer (LAAO). - Keeping parents informed on a regular basis of their child's attendance and absence record (this should be communicated to parents in an easy-to-understand format and percentage headlines should be avoided.
 For example, concentrate on the amount of time missed and the impact on the pupil's learning). - ensuring that the Local Authority is notified of any pupil who fails to attend school regularly via a 10 Day Absence Form.
 See guidance on HCC Grid for form https://thegrid.org.uk/admissions-attendance-travel-toschool/attendance/attendance-guidance-and-statutoryresponsibilities